 FISCAL SPONSOR

 A nonprofit organization with tax-exempt status may act as a fiscal sponsor for an applicant organization that has applied for, but not yet received its tax-exempt status.
-In cases where a grantee is using a fiscal sponsor, both the fiscal sponsor and the grantee organization are fiscally and legally responsible for all grant requirements, and both must be in good standing with the state of North Carolina.
+In cases where a grantee is using a fiscal sponsor, both the fiscal sponsor & grantee organization are fiscally & legally responsible for all grant requirements, & both must be in good standing with the state of North Carolina.
 A copy of the letter from the IRS stating that the application for tax-exempt status has been received or a copy of the application submitted to the IRS is required with the application support materials.
-The fiscal sponsor is responsible for the expenditure of all project funds and is liable for the repayment of any grant funds not spent or spent incorrectly.
+The fiscal sponsor is responsible for the expenditure of all project funds & is liable for the repayment of any grant funds not spent or spent incorrectly.
 The fiscal sponsor may charge the grantee for its services.
 More information on the requirements of fiscal sponsors can be found under Grantee Requirements.
 Any exceptions to the policy will be noted in the respective grant guidelines.

 LEGISLATIVE LETTERS